- Kimiko Yoshida - https://kimiko.fr -

 EXPRESSING THE IMPERMANENCE OF THINGS

-& THE INTANGIBLE MIND'S EYE
+& THE INTANGIBLE MIND'S GAZE

 In most of the photos, the bachelor bride is veiled.
-This veil, through which the promise dodges the eye prior to the nuptial blessing, defines the moment at which the marriage has not yet been consummated: it actually announces the promise of revelation and unveiling.
+This veil, through which the promise dodges the gaze prior to the nuptial blessing, defines the moment at which the marriage has not yet been consummated: it actually announces the promise of revelation and unveiling.
 This fragile fabric, soon to be lifted and removed, conjures up in this instant not only non-fulfillment and expectation, but even a ban.
 It expresses a feeling of uniqueness, a subtle sensuality, and a fleeting seductiveness, and describes the impermanence of things.
 So the wedding veil, which features in so many cultures, is more than a metaphor for virginity: it is a symbol of effacement and disappearance, a mark of virtuality and intangibility.

 Over and above the mending of a damaged identity, over and above the pursuit of buried childhood, and over and above the remembrance of things past, my images lend the invisible being a visible expression.
 The monochrome tendency of my self-portraits, between visibility and invisibility, between appearance and disappearance, between apparition and abolition, tries to show the intangible mind's gaze.
 I am thinking of that saying from Zen philosophy: "A mountain is like a mountain".
 Tradition has it that one meditates sitting opposite a mountain.
 During the initial stage of meditation, the mountain vanishes.
 At the highest stage of Zen, the mountain reappears.
 This is the moment when the being is delivered from its mundane limitations and merges with the world.